Government refuses to deny reports HS2 may not run to central London

 The project has been dogged by criticism over its financial and environmental impact.

-In October of last year, Levelling Up Secretary Michael Gove suggested capital investment for HS2 would be reviewed, but Chancellor Jeremy Hunt subsequently backed the project.
+In October of last year, the levelling up secretary Michael Gove suggested capital investment for HS2 would be reviewed, but Chancellor Jeremy Hunt subsequently backed the project.

 The target cost of Phase One between London and Birmingham was £40.3 billion at 2019 prices.